-Patients with cancer present in the bones of the spine or who have osteoporosis or osteopenia are less likely to have success with BalancedBack®.
-The new implant requires six to eight weeks to integrate and bond with the surrounding bone, a process that is hindered if the bones aren’t healthy.
-It’s also important that the implant doesn’t shift position before it’s fully bonded; very porous bones increase the risk of abnormal settling or shifting during the bone healing recovery stage.
+Unfortunately, patients with cancer present in the bones of the spine or who have osteoporosis are less likely to have success with any kind of spine surgery.
+The new implant requires time to integrate and bond with the surrounding bone, a process that is hindered if the bones aren’t healthy.
+It’s also important that the new implant doesn’t shift position before it’s fully integrated; very porous bones increase the risk of abnormal settling or shifting during the bone healing recovery stage.

 All medical procedures go more smoothly if you have family and friends around you to help out.
-These individuals are crucial during the recovery phase and with everything leading up to the surgery, like research and scheduling details.
-BalancedBack® requires travel to Grand Cayman for surgery, which makes family support even more crucial (and the recovery stage more enjoyable!).
-The BalancedBack® team encourages all our patients to involve family and friends in the trip—and we enjoy getting to know them before and after surgery.
+These individuals are crucial during the recovery phase and with everything leading up to the surgery, like research and scheduling details, and traveling for the procedure itself.

 Which procedure makes the most sense for you?

 Choosing the right treatment begins with learning more about the cause of your back and/or leg pain.
 Talk to your doctor about all the options you’ve researched to determine which one will best address your condition—and help you avoid additional back surgery in the near future.